pcbrendel/pcbrendel.github.io/causality/ml_slearner.md

 title: Causal ML: S-Learner
 ---

-Causal machine learning integrates the flexible, non-parametric power of machine learning algorithms—such as random forests or neural networks—into rigorous causal inference frameworks (like the potential outcomes model) to estimate treatment effects.
-For epidemiologists, this approach offers two distinct advantages over traditional regression: it handles high-dimensional confounding and complex non-linearities without requiring manual model specification, and it excels at identifying Heterogeneous Treatment Effects (HTE) to determine which specific subgroups benefit most from an intervention.
+Causal machine learning (ML) integrates the flexible, non-parametric power of machine learning algorithms, such as random forests or neural networks, into rigorous causal inference frameworks (like the potential outcomes model) to estimate treatment effects.
+For epidemiologists, this approach offers two distinct advantages over traditional regression: it handles high-dimensional confounding and complex non-linearities without requiring manual model specification, and it excels at identifying heterogeneous treatment effects to determine which specific subgroups benefit most from an intervention.

-The core estimators in CausalML are called "meta-learners."
+The core estimators in causal ML are called "meta-learners."
 They're "meta" because they don't invent a new algorithm from scratch.
 Instead, they use standard machine learning models as building blocks to estimate the Conditional Average Treatment Effect (CATE).
-The CATE measures how a treatment's average impact changes across different subgroups.
+The CATE helps measure how a treatment's average impact changes across different subgroups.

 The most straightforward learner is the S-Learner (Single Learner).
 As the name implies, the S-Learner uses a single machine learning model to estimate causal effects.
 This model treats the treatment variable and relevant covariates as predictors of the outcome.
 Once the model is fit, individual treatment effects are calculated by: (1) predicting the outcome for each observation assuming treatment=1, (2) predicting the outcome for each observation assuming treatment=0, and (3) taking the difference between these two predictions for each individual.
 The final CATE estimate is the average of all these individual treatment effect differences.
 Bootstrapping is necessary to obtain a valid confidence interval of this estimate.

-In this tutorial, we will first perform this analysis "from scratch" in R then again by leveraging Uber's `causalml` package in python.
+In this tutorial, we will start by performing a causal ML analysis "from scratch" in R then repeat the analysis by leveraging Uber's `causalml` package in python.
 We'll conclude by commenting on any differences between the two approaches and showcasing some of the additional capabilities of `causalml`.
 The analysis will work with the `df_uc_source` dataset from multibias (see [documentation](https://www.paulbrendel.com/multibias/reference/df_uc_source.html)).

 First we load the data and apply a 80-20 train-test split.